Good and bad human foods: What to feed and what to not feed your dog

 Mushrooms

 While there are several thousand species of mushrooms, only a small number are known to be toxic.
 These can cause severe problems to various organ systems, including the kidneys, liver and brain, and can even result in death.
-All mushroom ingestion should therefore be considered toxic.
+All wild mushroom ingestion should therefore be considered toxic.

 Symptoms: seizures, coma, vomiting